huggingface/community-events/whisper-fine-tuning-event/README.md

 <!--- TODO: VB - To add after we have decided on the final evaluation criteria --->

 ## Building a Demo

+We can use https://huggingface.co/spaces/osanseviero/fork_a_repo to clone the demo repo https://huggingface.co/spaces/sanchit-gandhi/whisper-small.

 ## Communication and Problems